WeAreHausTech/ecom-elementor-widgets/README.md

+# Development

+Add NODE_AUTH_TOKEN to your .zshrc file to install @haus-tech/ecom-components

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.